How to run your business successfully in the Netherlands

 The Netherlands has a competitive international climate and is home to over 15,000 foreign companies.
 50% of Dutch GDP is generated internationally.

-4. Infrastructure Netherlands
+4. Infrastructure in the Netherlands

 The Netherlands, which is the world’s number 3 in total logistics performance, has the largest seaports in Europe, centrally located airports, an extensive road and motorway network and a very good broadband network.